CroxxN/pulsar/README.md

 - A lot of callbacks are going to be used so it may as well be an exercise in Rust callback functions.
 - A lot of entailing madness
+- I'm going to need to learn more about Rust's `unsafe` blocks.